WojciechMatuszewski/programming-notes/node/advanced-node.md

 - as an **alternative to CJS wrapper globals** consider using **`import.meta.XX`**

+### ESM and CJS compatibility

+For the longest time, you could not perform a `require` of an ESM module.
+To my best knowledge, this was because Node treated all ESM modules as _asynchronous_, even if there was no top-level `await` in any of the imported modules.

+With Node 22, that changes.
+You will be able to `require` an ESM module, unless that module (or any other modules it imports) contain a top-level `await`.

+This should help with compatibility issues so many of us faced – ever saw the "dynamic import of the ESM module error"?

 ## The `v8` API

 One neat trick I discovered with the v8 API is the fact that you can deeply clone an object without using the `JSON.stringify` stuff